-Despite the Chinese government’s hard and often conflicting stance on Bitcoin and other cryptocurrencies, the Blockchain technology and the Ethereum platform are being actively adopted by businesses both small and large all across the country.
-Vitalik’s persona is playing a huge part in that development as well, especially considering that he managed to learn Chinese in just a few months using an app on his phone.
+Despite the Chinese government’s complex and often conflicting stance on Bitcoin and other cryptocurrencies, blockchain technology and the Ethereum platform are being actively adopted by small and large businesses across the country.
+Vitalik’s persona plays a part in that development, especially considering that he managed to learn Chinese in just a few months using an app on his phone.

 In China, Ethereum is being researched and integrated on institutional levels.
-For example, the Peking University, a #1 ranked university in China is creating an Ethereum Laboratory, which will work on protocol improvements and application use cases to be used Chinese supply chains and energy markets.
-The Royal Chinese Mint, which is a subordinate unit of China Banknote Printing and Minting, is experimenting with Ethereum’s ERC20 token standard and smart contracts to digitalize the Chinese Yuan.
-There are also numerous companies and startups, some of which are founding members of the Enterprise Ethereum Alliance, focusing a lot of their resources and manpower on researching and implementing various aspects of the Ethereum platform.
+For example, Peking University, a #1 ranked university in China, is creating an Ethereum Laboratory that will work on protocol improvements and application use cases in Chinese supply chains and energy markets.
+The Royal Chinese Mint, a subordinate unit of China Banknote Printing and Minting, is experimenting with Ethereum’s ERC-20 token standard and smart contracts to digitalize the Chinese Yuan.
+There are also numerous companies and startups, some of which are founding members of the Enterprise Ethereum Alliance that focus their resources on researching and implementing various aspects of the Ethereum platform.

 In May 2016, 11 regional commodity exchanges, equity exchanges and financial asset exchanges created a ChinaLedger Alliance.
-The aims to establish an open source Blockchain protocol that developers can further build upon in the future, in a way that complies with China’s rather unique regulatory requirements.
-The Internet Commission of the Securities Association of China is acting in advisory capacity, with prominent members of the Blockchain community, including Vitalik Buterin, acting as advisors.
+The aim is to establish an open-source Blockchain protocol that developers can further build upon in the future that complies with China’s rather unique regulatory requirements.
+The Internet Commission of the Securities Association of China is acting in an advisory capacity, with prominent Blockchain community members, including Vitalik Buterin, acting as advisers.

-Moreover, Vitalik is also a General Partner at Fenbushi Venture Capital, the first and the biggest China-based capital firm that exclusively invests in Blockchain-enabled companies.
+Moreover, Vitalik is also a general partner at Fenbushi Venture Capital, the first and the most prominent China-based capital firm that exclusively invests in Blockchain-enabled companies.

 Buterin in Russia

-The basic concept of cryptocurrencies — their decentralized and uncontrollable nature — is somewhat rebellious and anti-establishment, which always tends to strike a chord with the Russians.
-Moreover, Russia is home to a large number of computer-literate people, with Buterin himself being the prime example, despite him moving away at the age of just six years old.
-All of those factors make him an extremely prominent and well-regarded person in Russia.
+The basic concept of cryptocurrencies — their decentralized and uncontrollable nature — is somewhat rebellious and anti-establishment, which seems to be the opposite of what Russia stands for, making Buterin an extraordinarily prominent and well-regarded person in Russia.

-In August 2017, more than 5,000 people gathered in Skolkovo for Vitalik’s speech.
-Among other things he mentioned that Russia is among top-three states when it comes to research and testing of Blockchain technologies, alongside England and Singapore.
-Moreover, Moscow boasts one of the biggest clusters of nodes on the entire Ethereum network.
+In August 2017, more than 5,000 people gathered in the Skolkovo Innovation Center in Moscow for Vitalik’s speech.
+He mentioned that Russia is among the top three states when it comes to research and testing of Blockchain technologies, alongside England and Singapore.
+Moreover, Moscow boasts one of the enormous clusters of nodes on the entire Ethereum network.

-Vitalik also mentioned that the Russian President Vladimir Putin is aware of Blockchain, saying that this means that the hype around the technology is at its peak.
+Vitalik also mentioned that Russian President Vladimir Putin is aware of blockchain, saying that this means that the hype around the technology is at its peak.
 Buterin met with Putin during his visit, with some media outlets claiming this meeting was one of Vitalik’s conditions for the trip.
-During the meeting, Buterin described the opportunities for using the technologies he developed in Russia, and the President has apparently supported this idea.
-It has been previously reported that Putin is extremely interested in the idea of digital economy and that Russia is currently investigating Blockchain-related opportunities for digital tracking of goods, personal identification and digital owner’s rights protection.
+During the meeting, Buterin described the opportunities for using the technologies he developed in Russia, and the president has supported this idea.

-In October 2017, Russia’s largest bank Sberbank announced that it joined Enterprise Ethereum Alliance.
-Prior to that, the only Russian company in the alliance was QIWI — an electronic payment service provider.
-Already, Sberbank reported that it has been working in cooperation with regulators, the minister of economy, other Russian banks and Russia’s International Chamber of Commerce and completed testing on a ‘smart’ letter of credit and a letter of guarantee.
+In October 2017, Russia’s largest and state-owned bank Sberbank announced that it joined Enterprise Ethereum Alliance.
+Before that, the only Russian company in the alliance was QIWI — an electronic payment service provider.
+Already, Sberbank reported that it has been working with regulators, the minister of economy, other Russian banks and Russia’s International Chamber of Commerce and completed testing on a “smart” letter of credit and a letter of guarantee.

-During his visit to Russia in August 2017, Buterin has also struck a deal Vladislav Martynov, CEO of Yota Services, a Russia-based mobile communications and connectivity devices company.
-The deal entails a creation of a new entity — Ethereum Russia — which will provide education, events and architecture review for a Russian state-owned development bank Vneshtorgbank.
-Moreover, the bank is going to finance the development of the new center for Blockchain research at the National University of Science and Technology (MISIS), the development of which will also be supported by Ethereum Russia.
-The new center will be aimed at providing solutions to government services, collaborating with both government and corporate bodies.
+During his visit to Russia in Aug.
+2017, Buterin has also struck a deal with Vladislav Martynov, CEO of Yota Services, a Russia-based mobile communications and connectivity devices company.
+The agreement entails creating a new entity — Ethereum Russia — which will provide education, events and architecture review for a state-owned Russian development bank Vneshtorgbank, or VTB bank.
+Moreover, the VTB bank financed a new center for blockchain research at the National University of Science and Technology (MISiS), which Ethereum Russia will also support.
+The new center aimed at providing solutions to government services, collaborating with both government and corporate bodies.